pesaranlab/neuro_cbs/README.md

  ![picture](images/simple_process.png)

-**neuro_cbs** provides adaptive Neuropixel (tested on Phase 1) bank/electrode selection to maximize the number of well-isolated neurons.
+**neuro_cbs** provides adaptive Neuropixel (tested on version 1.0) bank/electrode selection to maximize the number of well-isolated neurons.
 CBS optimizes the selection map using short dense recordings from each bank.

 This is the official implementation of ["Optimal Adaptive Electrode Selection to Maximize Simultaneously Recorded Neuron Yield"](https://biorxiv.org/cgi/content/short/2020.10.06.328526v1).